vicenteg/mapr-repo-mirror/README.md

 Installing Ansible
 ===

+Skip this if ansible is already installed.
+If it is not installed and you want to install it the easy way, refer to the Ansible documentation, or try `sudo pip install ansible`.
+Note that RHEL/CentOS 6.5 and earlier have old versions of python-crypto, so that may need updating.

 Follow the below steps to install ansible in a [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html).
 This results in a python installation, along with ansible, installed under the directory containing the playbooks.

 ```